 I did not use cannabis during my first pregnancy, and I never thought I’d have to deal with the question of whether or not to use cannabis while pregnant.

-What I did not expect was the emotional turmoil I felt when facing the choice to decide whether or not to continue my cannabis use to treat my anxiety, depression, and chronic pain.
+What I did not expect was the emotional turmoil I felt when deciding whether to continue my cannabis use to treat my anxiety, depression, and chronic pain.

 I found myself feeling helpless and scared, just like the moms who had come to me in the past.